Home > Departments > History

 Appointed: 2010

-Ivan lives on the Mesa with his wife Rebekah, also a member of the Cate faculty, and their two boys, Kiyan and Aydin.
+Ivan attended Phillips Academy, Andover, and deeply values the boarding school experience.
+He lives on the Mesa with his wife, Rebekah, also a Cate faculty member, and their sons, Kiyan and Aydin.

 PhD, Brandeis University